 The scope of the specialty includes dental implants, cosmetic and reconstructive dentistry, TMJ disorders , occlusion (bite), and comprehensive multi-specialty planning.

-Some prosthodontists practice in a manner similar to general dentists, employing dental hygienists and serving as the patient's primary dental provider.
-Others, like Dr. Oettinger and Dr. Sulik, limit their practice to prosthodontics and work with their patients to accomplish specific treatment, usually by referral from the patient's general dentist.
+Some prosthodontists practice in a similar manner to a general dentist, employing dental hygienists and serving as the patient's primary dental provider.
+Drs.
+Oettinger and Sulik limit their practice to prosthodontics and work with their patients to accomplish their specific treatment, usually by referral from the patient's general dentist.

 The scope of the specialty is broad and includes treatments such as:

 We also create all of our restorations at our office laboratory.
 This means you don’t have to wait for your crowns, veneers, implants, or dentures to arrive from the lab.
 Instead, we can craft them with precision and care, right here.

 If you're in need of prosthodontic care, our doctors are equipped with specialized training, expertise, and experience that allow them to provide the best solutions and treatments for your dental problems.
 Schedule a consultation with our office by calling (910)-692-4051 and we’ll provide you with solutions to your dental problems.